6-Day Idaho Inn Bike Tour

 DAY 1: We begin our tour at a hotel nestled on the banks of the Spokane River.
 We’ll meet at 3:00pm for a rental bike fitting and 5:00pm for an orientation followed by dinner.
 If you arrive early, take a dip in the hotel pool or soak in the hot tub.
 0 miles.

 In the late afternoon, our guides will conduct a “Techniques for Better Bicycling” workshop.
 They’ll go over efficient pedaling and shifting practices, benefits of proper equipment and clothing, and how to change a flat tire.
-22 or 39 miles.
+22 or 39 miles, +1135'/-842' for longer route.

 DAY 3: A short morning shuttle after breakfast takes us to our second bike path of the tour.
 The beautiful Trail of the Coeur d’Alenes was established from an abandoned Union Pacific railroad bed.

 DAY 5: A short morning shuttle takes us to our last bike path of the tour, but undoubtedly the most beautiful.
 The unpaved Hiawatha Rail Trail follows the former tracks of what was once known as the most scenic stretch of railroad in the country.
-It winds through nine tunnels and over seven trestles.
-You’ll have the choice of biking it in both directions, or taking the shuttle back to the start.
+It winds through nine tunnels and over seven trestles at a gentle 1.6% grade through the Bitterroot Mountains.
+We'll relish the ride down hill.
 Back at our resort, we’ll enjoy our last dinner together.
-15 or 30 miles.
+15 miles -1000'.

 DAY 6: After breakfast, we’ll shuttle back to the tour start in Spokane and say our good-byes.
 You can expect to be at the airport or train station by 10:30am to make your trip back home.
 0 miles.